HOB: A Holistically Optimized Bidding Strategy under Heterogeneous Bidding Environments: Algorithms

-\paragraph{Marginal Cost under SPA} In a Generalized Second-Price (GSP) auction, a common variant of the SPA, the winner pays the minimum amount required to maintain their rank over the next-highest bidder.
-The cost of winning incremental queries is therefore proportional to their own bid, $\eta_s$.
-This leads to a marginal cost equal to the bid multiplier itself:
+Under the Generalized Second-Price (GSP) auction rule, a common variant of the SPA, the winner pays the minimum amount required to maintain their rank over the next-highest bidder.
+Uniform bidding is optimal in this setting, so we do not consider non-uniform bidding.
+The cost of acquiring incremental impressions is proportional to the bid multiplier $\eta_{su}$, and the MC equals $\eta_{su}$: